timjen3/ttrpg-engine/Readme.md

 ## Sequences

-Sequences pull everything together.
-They contain sequence items that are resolved in the configured order when Process is called.
+Sequences are currently the way to model an event with the library.
+They contain a list of sequence items that are resolved in the configured order when `Process()` is called.

 #### Conditions

 Conditions can be added for items in the sequence.
 Conditions that fail can either result in the whole sequence failing or steps of the sequence being skipped.

+Conditions can specify dependencies for SequenceItems.
+If a dependenct SequenceItem is not resolved (due to a failed condition) then the condition will fail.

+If the dependencies were processed and the condition has an Equation it will be evaluated.
+The Equation can contain the ResultNames from previously processed SequenceItes as variables.

+Example: `toHit > dodge`

 #### Mappings

 Mappings can be added for items in the sequence.
-Mappings add aliases to input variable names (or result names from previous DieSequenceItems) for a specified item.
-These makes an item's equations as clear as possible without coupling it to a specific sequence.
+Mappings add aliases to input variable names (or result names from previous SequenceItems) for a specified item.

 Mappings without a specific item specified will be applied to all items in the sequence.

 #### Roles

-Roles contain attributes that can be used within equations.
+Roles have attributes that can be used within equations.
 To inject role attributes into equations you must add a RoleMapping.
-Role Mappings can apply to specific items, or to all items.
+Like regular Mappings, Role Mappings can apply to specific items or to all items.

 ## Exceptions